 Device sets

 Mobile pedestrian STAs will typically be imbedded in either a smart phone or a laptop/pad style computer.
 In the future, it will become ever more common that a single pedestrian will have multiple STAs in their possession, and it will be important to identify which of multiple STAs will be the one conducting the transaction.
-Mobile vehicular STAs will be mounted in vehicles (cars, trucks, busses, rail, etc.).
-There may be multiple STAs per vehicle with the same need as for multiple pedestrian STAs to determine which of multiple STAs will be used for the transaction.
-There will also be frequent instances of a pedestrian STA also present in the vehicle, with the same need to determine which STA is to be responsible for the payment.
-In-vehicle STAs typically have directional antennas pointing forward and in some cases backwards.
+Mobile vehicular STAs (other than those carried by the passengers) will be mounted in vehicles (cars, trucks, busses, rail, etc.).
+There may be multiple STAs per vehicle, both built-in (OBU) and passenger carried, with the need to determine which of multiple STAs will be used for the transaction.
+OBU STAs typically have directional antennas pointing forward and in some cases backwards.

 For pedestrian use, the fixed STA (the payee) will typically be located in a kiosk or at a retail store counter.
 For vehicular use, the fixed STA may be mounted over the roadway on a gantry, or at the roadside, typically on a pole or a kiosk such as is used for drive-through restaurants.
 For either case, the fixed STA will require interaction with some “backroom” server which will typically, but not always, occur over an Internet connection.
 In most cases, both types of fixed STAs will require a controlled antenna pattern in order to limit coverage to only those mobile STAs that are subject to payment.
 For instance, in a store, the fixed site might want to link only to those devices that are at the checkout counter rather than every mobile STA within the store (or those of pedestrians walking by just outside the store).For payments with vehicles, the fixed STA will usually want to limit coverage to a limited area such as the entry or exit of a parking lot (exclude those vehicles that are driving by and to differentiate between those cars entering the lot versus those exiting).
 On highways, there are many situations that require (such as for purposes of managing system performance and for enforcement purposes) that the fixed STA’s coverage be limited to only a single lane when multiple lanes exist.
 This also limits the length of this communication zone to typically less than 10 meters, in some cases to only 5 meters.